AshokEmrys/parokshax.github.io/_posts/2016-03-08-fields_extended_model_class.md

 comments: True
 ---

-Odoo lets you define attributes of a **Field** in-place during declaration.
+[Odoo][odoo] lets you define attributes of a **Field** in-place during declaration.
 Though optional attributes can be defined in **Views**, it can not possibly be the best place since the attributes defined in one view can not be reused in another, unless you want to change the attributes value specific to a particular view.

 Attributes of fields defined in python can be overridden by redefining  them in respective view's xml.